JorianWoltjer/default/README.md

 * `default apk create_keystore`: Create a keystore file with a password
 * `default apk build`: Build, align and sign an APK source folder into an APK file
 * `default nmap`: Scan a network or IP address quickly for open ports with nmap
+* `default crack`: Crack password protected files and hashes with hashcat and John the Ripper

 ## Usage